This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Cool Before Flipping: Let the cake cool in the ramekin for 10–15 minutes.
+• Cool before flipping: Let the cake sit for 10–15 minutes to set.

 Frequently Asked Questions

-Can I make a Pineapple Upside Down Cake in advance?
+Can I make this pineapple upside down cake in advance?

-Yes, to make a Pineapple Upside Down Cake for two, double the ingredients and use either two 10-ounce ramekins or a 5×5-inch baking dish.
+Yes, double all ingredients and bake in two 10-ounce ramekins or one 5×5-inch baking dish.

 Ways To Use Leftover Ingredients